 The above statistics on real estate appreciation in San Francisco were taken from NeighborhoodScout.com.
 You can visit their page for more information.
 Relative to California, their data shows that San Francisco’s latest annual real estate appreciation rate is higher than 90% of the other cities and towns in California.

-Where Should You Buy Real Estate In San Francisco, CA?
+Best Places To Buy Real Estate In San Francisco, CA

 Should You Invest in San Francisco Real Estate in 2019?

+Is it worth buying a house in San Francisco, CA?
 Investing in real estate is touted as a great way to become wealthy.
-Is San Francisco rental property good for investment?
-Planning to invest in the San Francisco real estate market?
 Many real estate investors have asked themselves if buying a property in San Francisco is good investment?
 You need to drill deeper into local trends if you want to know what the market holds for the year ahead.

 1. The Job Market

 Why doesn’t everyone just move out of the San Francisco housing market?
 Some do move, but they have a one and a half to two hour commute each way to work because they still want to work there.
 They just can’t afford to live there.